alberto-morales/microservices-java-training-course/docs/02-Package_deploy_testing.md

 In response assertion add patterns to be tested, and rename it as "Response code assertion"

-Step 5 : Threadgroup–>Add–>Listener–> View Results Tree
+Step 5 : Threadgroup–>Add–>Listener–> Aggregate report

 ![Adding view result Tree](./images/jmeter-6.png)